 As we come closer to the end of the Piscean, i.e., Christian Age, we will see a growing emphasis on Piscean themes: transcendence, unity, inclusiveness, collective connectedness, psychic wholeness, greater service and sacrifice, faith, compassion, spiritual and emotional creativity.
 To move once again into the realm of Pisces, however, may mean abandoning some of our social standards, technologies, industries and governmental forms that have developed since the Middle Ages.
 But it also promises new standards, technologies and governmental structures more in tune with Piscean principles in order to create a more stable and peaceful transition to Aquarius.
 But no matter how much we idealize the future, the transition will not be easy–historically they never have been and there’s no reason to believe the next transition will be any different.
 We can expect a backlash from those still steeped in the traditional medieval Virgoan mentality, whose sense of discernment is perverted into discrimination in various forms.
 We can expect another wave of extreme cultural division as we get closer to the actual change from Pisces to Aquarius.
 Humans, being as they are, will resist and seek to promote ‘traditional’ conservative, i.e., Virgoan values.
 That could well translate into religious dogmas increasingly informing public policies and various countries in the West, including the United States, could see a return of reactionary and authoritarian governments.
 One has to ask the question, though, who is on the right side of history?

 The future will be a direct result of our Piscean past.
 Unless we truly learn the lessons implicit in the historical Piscean spiritual teachings, our Aquarian future may look dismal, indeed.
 The primary Piscean requirement for all people, nations and cultures is to give consciously of oneself, so that others may benefit, regardless whether there is agreement about moral or ethical positions.
 This is commitment to life.
 This is, in effect, love.
-If this is not to be the case, then we need only look back at the Aquarian era horrors of Nazi Germany as our model of the future.
+If this is not to be the case, then we need only look back at the Aquarian era horrors of Nazi Germany as a similar model of the future.